Concussion Prevention in Children

 So what is a concussion?

-Basically, a concussion occurs when trauma to the head and neck causes a vigorous, unnatural impact to the brain.
+Basically, a concussion occurs when trauma to the head and neck causes a vigorous, unnatural impact on the brain.
 In most cases, the side-effects of a concussion are short-lived and appear as a headache.
 However, in some situations, a concussion may result in impaired brain function.

 So how do you prevent a concussion?